FR1 Crystal Clear Epoxy Resin User Guide

 After applying your final coat, the product should be kept in a clean and dust-free an environment as possible.
 At 80F degrees, the product takes approximately 12-14 hours to dry to the touch.
 However, the product should not be put into any type of use for at least 2-3 days which will allow it to achieve sufficient hardness.
 At temperatures below 80F degrees, the product will take longer to cure.
 The first couple of weeks after curing the surface is more prone to scratching, so we recommend the use of coasters and place mats whenever possible.
 As the product ages its hardness will increase.
 For additional tips on curing and how to care for your finished product, please visit our Product FAQs.

-Drop Cloths should be used to avoid spills on floor surfaces.
-Use denatured alcohol or acetone for cleanup and wiping.
+You should use drop cloths to avoid spills on floor surfaces.
+Then clean up use denatured alcohol or acetone.